-Bob has partnered with Amazon to promote their products.
+Bob has partnered with Amazon to promote its products.
 Amazon has given Bob payout info for each type of product they offer on their website.

 Bob has a website for single dads.
 He often talks about kids’ products, clothing, school supplies, etc.

-When he shares items that he uses, he includes a link to the product on Amazon.
+When he shares items that he uses, he includes an affiliate link to the product on Amazon.